Albert0i/probabilistic-data-structure/README.md

 >
 ```

-> The [DEBUG](https://redis.io/docs/latest/commands/debug/) command in Redis provides several subcommands that are useful for debugging and inspecting the internal state of the Redis server and its data structures.
+> Note: The [DEBUG](https://redis.io/docs/latest/commands/debug/) command in Redis provides several subcommands that are useful for debugging and inspecting the internal state of the Redis server and its data structures.
 Here are the available DEBUG subcommands along with examples of how to use them:
 1. `DEBUG OBJECT key`: Provides information about the internal representation of a key.
 2. `DEBUG SEGFAULT`: Causes a segmentation fault in the server, useful for testing crash recovery.
 3. `DEBUG RELOAD`: Synchronously save the dataset to disk and reload it back.